neilo40/indigo_troubleshooting/README.md

 Unfortunately picking this up the following day, I was not able to get the chime again.

-I captured these waveforms showing the full CS (yellow) enabled section with plenty of activity on DO (blue) and SK (purple)
+I captured these waveforms showing the full CS (yellow) enabled section with plenty of activity on DO (blue) and SK (purple).
+SK looks a bit suspect here but it is due to the zoom level.
+When zoomed in, the waveform looks fine (see below)

 ![full waveform](pictures/CPU_config_full_with_clock.png)